 Chords

-Simple strum 3/4 is recommend: strum downwards on the first beat of the measure with the flesh of your thumb.
+Simple strum 3/4 is recommended: strum downwards on the first beat of the measure with the flesh of your thumb.
 That is, strum once every three beats.
-A P-i-m-a-m-i arpeggio in each measure also sounds great, imparting a harp-like feel.
+A P-i-m-a-m-i arpeggio in each measure also sounds nice, imparting a harp-like feel.

 Practice the melody of Greensleeves until smooth.
-Play along with the audio track to help shore up your rhythm.
+Play with the audio track or video to help shore up your rhythm.
 Once the melody flows, work on the chords.